ptgamr/upnext/README.md

 ###SoundCloudify: stream music from SoundCloud and Youtube, Spotify replacement

-The extension is currently in `Pending Review` status by Google!
-So it is not available in Chrome Web Store.
-To install it manually, please download the [extension binary here](https://github.com/ptgamr/soundcloudify/blob/master/soundcloudify.crx), and drop it to your Manage Extensions page to install.

 ![SoundCloudify](http://i.imgur.com/S12Ix9j.png)

 [SoundCloudify](https://chrome.google.com/webstore/detail/soundcloudify/boblphpidkohagaoinepjgecndchlnbk) helps you listen to endless music from Youtube and SoundCloud, right in your Chrome Browser, without the need to open a new tab.
 It's an extension, a little player with all the power you need.